- My name is David McRaney

 Here is how the blog started: One week, I saw both the Derren Brown person swap and the Invisible Gorilla videos on YouTube, and they blew my mind.
 Also, at that time, I was marathoning Penn and Teller’s Bullshit! on DVD.
 I felt like there was a common thread in all of that, something about how flawed perception and reasoning goes unnoticed because we are all so unwittingly overconfident.
 It reminded me of the experiments that seemed to stir up the most conversation in class when I was taking lots of college psychology courses, and it all just clicked.
 That would make a cool blog.

-When it started, I had no idea how much material was out there to explore.
-Now I see this blog as just a little pebble in a landslide coming down the mountain of pop culture, and when it settles that landslide will have changed the way we see ourselves.
-The rising popularity of scientific skepticism with its many blogs and podcasts and conferences, the new network of websites and writers and Twitter accounts and journalists who collect and correct misinformation before it can go viral, the popularity of new scientist communicators like Neil deGrasse Tyson and Phil Plait and the rediscovery of old ones like Carl Sagan and Richard Feynman – it’s all coming down the mountain.
-The big boulders though are the books now coming out written by actual scientists which rightfully push aside the work of laymen and enthusiasts, me included.
+When I started the blog, I didn’t know about any of those things, and I had no idea how much material was out there to explore.
+Now that I’m a bit more knowledgable on the subject, I see this blog as just a little pebble in a landslide coming down the mountain of pop culture, and when it settles I think that landslide will have changed the way we see ourselves.
+The rising popularity of scientific skepticism with its many blogs and podcasts and conferences, the new network of websites and writers and Twitter accounts and journalists who collect and correct misinformation before it can go viral, the popularity of new scientist communicators like Neil deGrasse Tyson and Phil Plait and the rediscovery of old ones like Carl Sagan and Richard Feynman – it’s all tumbling along, pushing away our old notions of what it means to be human.
+Best of all, the scientists whose work all these pop-science books have chronicled are now coming out with books of their own, setting the record straight, challenging interpretations, and establishing their perspectives on it all.

-This is why the more I’ve learned the more I’ve tried to keep this blog focused on a specific angle and keep a certain voice.
+So, with all that being said, what is this blog/podcast about?
 The central theme of You Are Not So Smart is that you are unaware of how unaware you are.
-There is an old-and-still-growing body of research with findings that suggest you have little idea why you act or think the way you do.
+There is an old-and-still-growing body of research across several disciplines with findings that suggest you have little idea why you act or think the way you do.
 Despite this, you continue to create narratives to explain your own feelings, thoughts, and behaviors, and these narratives – no matter how inaccurate – become the story of your life.

 - WHO WRITES ALL THIS?